CSS Nesting Module

 3.4.
 Mixing Nesting Rules and Declarations

 When a style rule contains both declarations and nested style rules or nested group rules, all three can be arbitrarily mixed.
-However, the relative order of declarations vs other rules is not preserved in any way.
+Declarations coming after or between rules are implicitly wrapped in nested declarations rules, to preserve their order relative to the other rules.

 For example, in the following code: